precap/dcc-ex.github.io/docs/reference/hardware/include_table_motor_boards.rst

 ..
 [20] CV Programming
 ..
-[21] Requires modification of the board to stack the second board
+[21] Per output
 ..
+[22] Requires modification of the board to stack the second board
-[22] Requires modification of the board to support Current Sense
+..
+[23] Requires modification of the board to support Current Sense